 Using creative problem solving skills, our private grade school program is designed to help equip each student with the ability to think critically, use technology and design tools, and develop the confidence to value the wisdom and flexibility that making mistakes provides.
 St. Mary’s promotes individualized learning and encourages elementary students to learn in community while discovering unique ways to explore, experiment, and excel.

-Our school's weekly Chapel service and on-going character education program, fondly called A Bridge to Caring, not only nurtures our students spiritually, but allows students to reach beyond themselves to discover the importance of respect, kindness, courage, thankfulness, honesty, and cooperation.
-These timeless values are woven into our academic curriculum on a daily basis, creating a learning environment that honors the whole child.
+Weekly Chapel and on-going character education program, fondly called the Bridge to Caring, not only nurtures our students spiritually, but allows students to reach beyond themselves to discover the importance of respect, kindness, courage, thankfulness, honesty, and cooperation.
+These timeless values are woven into our private elementary academic curriculum on a daily basis, creating a learning environment that honors the whole child.

 Core Curriculum and Special Subjects

 All students receive education in four core areas: math, reading and language arts, science, and social studies/geography.
 The classroom teachers collaborate with special subject teachers to create a dynamic learning experience.